Idolatry: Americas

-Anito worship in ancient Philippines involves venerating carved images often made from wood that represent ancestral spirits and ancestral deities.
-These wooden figures, known as anito or sometimes bulul among certain groups like the Ifugao, were believed to embody the presence or power of the spirits they represent.
-Indigenous Filipinos offered prayers, food, and rituals to these images, treating them not merely as symbols but as actual vessels or manifestations of the supernatural.
-This act of directing devotion and reverence toward physical objects, as though the spirit resided within or could be influenced through them, classifies the practice as idolatry in many theological frameworks, particularly those that distinguish between worship of a supreme being and veneration of material representations.

 Polynesia

 The Polynesian people have had a range of polytheistic theologies found across the Pacific Ocean.
 The Polynesian people produced idols from wood, and congregated around these idols for worship.

 The Christian missionaries, particularly from the London Missionary Society such as John Williams, and others such as the Methodist Missionary Society, characterized these as idolatry, in the sense of islanders worshipping false gods.
 They sent back reports which primarily focussed on "overthrow of pagan idolatry" as evidence of their Christian sects triumph, with fewer mentions of actual converts and baptism.